 - A) Candidates for an elected office are required to file a signed Declaration of Candidacy.
-The Declarations of Candidacy, may be submitted no later than 4pm of the day immediately prior to the day of the Declaration of Candidacy, and are public documents upon presentation to the Elections Committee, shall include: - Names of the Candidates, Perm Numbers, Local Living Addresses, Mailing Addresses and Phone Numbers.
+The Declarations of Candidacy, may be submitted no later than 4pm of the day immediately prior to the day of the Declaration of Candidacy, and are public documents upon presentation to the Elections Committee, shall include: - 1) Names of the Candidates, Perm Numbers, Local Living Addresses, Mailing Addresses and Phone Numbers.
 All A.S.
-Candidates must use their legal first and last name on the ballot. - 2) The position for which they are running. - 3) The number of quarter units s/he is currently carrying [six (6) units minimum]. - 4) Acknowledgement that s/he has at least a two point zero (2.0) cumulative grade point average. - 5) The signature of each Candidate, acknowledging: - a) The submission of the petition. - b) Knowledge of the dates, locations, and times of the Mandatory Candidates' Orientation. - c) Knowledge of the fact that a photograph for a campus media supplement will be taken during the Mandatory Candidates' Orientation meeting. - d) Knowledge of the fact that if the Candidate or his/her representative does not attend the Mandatory Candidates' Meeting, his/her name will not appear on the ballot. - e) Knowledge of the fact that each candidate must sign a promissory agreement to charge their BARC account for any fines incurred for violations of elections regulations. - f) Knowledge of the fact that each Candidate must sign a statement reaffirming the following:
+Candidates must use their legal first and last name on the ballot. - 2) The position for which they are running. - 3) The number of quarter units s/he is currently carrying [six (6) units minimum]. - 4) Acknowledgement that s/he has or will have at least a two point zero (2.0) cumulative grade point average by the end of Winter Quarter.

+- a) If a two point zero (2.0) cumulative grade point average is not achieved by the end of Winter Quarter the candidate will no longer be eligible to run for elected office. - b) Grades will be checked every quarter thereafter to ensure the candidate maintains the minimum of a two point zero (2.0) cumulative grade point average requirement. - 5) The signature of each Candidate, acknowledging: - a) The submission of the petition. - b) Knowledge of the dates, locations, and times of the Mandatory Candidates' Orientation. - c) Knowledge of the fact that a photograph for a campus media supplement will be taken during the Mandatory Candidates' Orientation meeting. - d) Knowledge of the fact that if the Candidate or his/her representative does not attend the Mandatory Candidates' Meeting, his/her name will not appear on the ballot. - e) Knowledge of the fact that each candidate must sign a promissory agreement to charge their BARC account for any fines incurred for violations of elections regulations. - f) Knowledge of the fact that each Candidate must sign a statement reaffirming the following: